sammaxfleet/thisorthatpp5/README.md

 - Can view the highest liked or commented posts
 - Can View Popular Profiles
 - Can Navigate through Pages
-- Can filter by Celebrity and Fashion Brand
+- Can filter by Celebrity
-- Can search posts by Date & Profile
+- Can filter by UserName, Popularity, Date, Title, Content or Category.
 - Can View comments to see what people think
 - Can Like Posts

 ### Logging In Site User

+All of the above and..

 - Ability to Log in smoothly
 - Log out smoothly
-- Can Make my own post
+- Can Make my own posts
+- Can delete/ edit own posts.
+- Can follow other users.

+User Stories:

 ### Likes
 - can like a Post